sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 |  4 |          22 |     293 |    0.4 |  -2.8 |  -1   |   0.1 |   1.4 |  10.4 |   1.8 |
 |  5 |          23 |     319 |   -0.1 |  -3.3 |  -1.3 |  -0.3 |   0.8 |   6.5 |   1.6 |

-The mode (50% percentile) is highest for 20-year-olds with a value of 0.6.
-Otherwise, the mode for max DPM decreases with age 19-23 years, with only 23-year-olds having a negative value.
+The median (50% percentile) is highest for 20-year-olds, with a value of 0.6.
+Otherwise, the median for max DPM decreases with age 19-23 years, with only 23-year-olds having a negative value.
 We can also see that the variance in maximum DPM decreases with age.
 That is, younger drafted players have a higher variability in peak performance than older drafted players.
 This makes sense as young players come into the league raw and generally have to be developed to reach their peak performance.
 Meanwhile, older players come into the league more polished, having spent their developmental years in college/elsewhere, and their development in the league is minimal.

-Now we look at the mode (50% percentile) of maximum DPM sorted by Pick numbers as we did in previous sections:
+Now we look at the median (50% percentile) of maximum DPM sorted by Pick numbers as we did in previous sections:

 <img src="./nba_draft_age_5.png" width="640" height="480">